DIY Sugar Cakes for Bees

 This emergency feeding method has been used in my bee yard for years.
 I call it “emergency”, but it can be used any time during the cold months of the year.

 And, it is best placed inside the hive before cold arrives.
-This prevents having to open the beehive in cold temperatures.
+This prevents having to open the hive in cold temperatures.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 - Pour pure cane sugar in a large bowl or bucket (I never measure).
-Slowly add just enough warm water to make the sugar clump together.
+Slowly add just enough warm water to make the sugar clump together – as you stir.
 We are not trying to dissolve the sugar – just stick it together.

 For the feeding supplement – I really don’t measure.
 Just a small spoon of Honey B Healthy (or your own essential oil recipe for bees) – don’t over do it!